-After the detailed study of the starting point of the holiday destination in terms of sustainability regarding its tourism activity, new actions, goals, monitoring indicators and other strategies will be set in order to fulfil the provisions of the Responsible Tourism System, and to achieve the objectives and goals set by the United Nations in order to ensure the development of a sustainable tourism activity.
+After the detailed study of the starting point of the destination in terms of sustainability regarding its tourism activity, the actions, goals, monitoring indicators and other strategies already developed in the destination will be gathered and new actions will be created in order to fulfil the provisions of the Responsible Tourism System, and to achieve the objectives and goals set by the United Nations in order to ensure the development of a sustainable tourism activity, through the compilation and thus implementation of the Action Plan.
 This way, a guide will be developed in order to provide a framework to develop the new sustainability strategy of the destination at all levels, ensuring the implementation of commitments and the development of sustainable initiatives by the destination.